...purchase below to continue the course

 Attributes and Domains

-During both Think Tanks, members worked to create the domains of professional identity.
+During both think tanks, members worked to create the domains of professional identity.
 They started by identifying the five attributes that describe professional identity in nursing (Owens & Godfrey, 2022):

 - Doing: Nurses embrace society’s rules and expectations and the professional standards and codes that outline their scope of practice; they function within the boundaries of their prescribed role.